Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 	**End:** End point of the circular RNA.

-	**Annotation_overlap:** If there is genome annotation which overlap this circular RNA, the overlapped feature will be showed here.
+	**Annotation_overlap:** If there is a genome annotation (like a CDS) which overlap this circular RNA, the overlapped feature will be showed here.

 	**Supported_reads:** The number of reads which support the circular RNA.